ModbusScope/ModbusScope/icons/README.md

 ### Why choose Lucide over Feather Icons

-- Lucide already expanded the icon set by 130+ in less than a year, so more icons to work with.
+- More icons to work with: Lucide already has hundreds of icons more than Feather does.
+- Official librairies and integrations with popular frameworks and design tools.
 - Well maintained code base.
-- Active community.
+- Active community, regularly growing and improving the set.

 ## Table of Contents